jupyter/qtconsole/docs/source/installation.rst

 Installation
 ============
-The qtconsole requires Qt, such as
+The Qt console requires Qt, such as
 `PyQt5 <http://www.riverbankcomputing.com/software/pyqt/intro>`_,
 `PyQt4 <https://www.riverbankcomputing.com/software/pyqt/download>`_, or
 `PySide <http://pyside.github.io/docs/pyside>`_.

-Although `pip <https://pypi.python.org/pypi/pip>`_ and `conda <http://conda.pydata.org/docs>`_ may be used to install qtconsole, conda is simpler to use since it automatically installs PyQt.
+Although `pip <https://pypi.python.org/pypi/pip>`_ and `conda <http://conda.pydata.org/docs>`_ may be used to install the Qt console, conda is simpler to use since it automatically installs PyQt.
 Alternatively, qtconsole installation with pip needs additional steps since pip cannot install the Qt requirement.